 The IRIS Program is a Medicaid Home and Community-Based Services (HCBS) waiver for self-directed long-term supports.
 The program is an option for adults with long term care needs.
-The Wisconsin Department of Health Services, Division of Long Term Care (DLTC), Office of IRIS Management under the authorization of the Centers for Medicaid and Medicare Services (CMS) is responsible for oversight of the IRIS program.
-IRIS is available to Wisconsin residents determined financially eligible for Medicaid, functionally in need of nursing home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) level of care; and living in a county where managed long-term care and IRIS are available.
+The Wisconsin Department of Health Services under the authorization of the Division of Medicaid Service is responsible for oversight of the IRIS program.
+IRIS is available to Wisconsin residents determined financially eligible for Medicaid, functionally in need of nursing home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) level of care.
 People who are eligible have the choice of IRIS or managed care through their local Aging and Disability Resource Center (ADRC).

 IRIS stands for:

 INCLUDE – Wisconsin frail elders, adults with physical disabilities and adults with intellectual/developmental disabilities with long term care needs who are Medicaid eligible are included and stay connected to their communities.

 RESPECT – Participants choose their living setting, their relationships, their work, and their participation in the community.